This topic describes the best practice for optimizing the performance of querying internal tables in Hologres.

 Hologres supports row-oriented and column-oriented storage modes.
 You can select a storage mode based on your business scenario.
 The following table describes the storage modes.

-Type Scenario Disadvantage Row-oriented storage
+Storage mode Scenario Disadvantage Row-oriented storage

 - Point query scenarios in which data is queried with high QPS performance based on primary keys.